Mental Health and the Modern Megachurch Movement

 Stop with your shallow and superficial talk about who’s wearing what, who has how many followers, who’s modelling outside of church for their latest Instagram post.
 This stuff, as enticing as it is to talk about is not important.
 People in your congregation, in our congregation are suffering.
 I have been there and it’s the worst feeling in the world putting your church face mask on because you can’t deal with one more person brushing you off.

 Church leaders, take note.
 Mental illnesses are increasing within our church walls and outside.
 You/we must be the answer, not the source of the problem.
 Stop parading around in your fancy pants, posting about your perfect lives on social media and ignoring the real issues.
 WAKE UP.
 There are lives at stake here.
 Please, let’s keep constant dialogue going in your Sunday messages, at conferences, in your newsletters and over social platforms.
 NEVER STOP TALKING ABOUT IT and opening up conversations between leaders, teams, within connect groups and in youth ministry.

-We have a mission and mandate to fulfil and that is to save souls.
+We have a mission to fulfil and that is to save souls.
 But first, we must save lives so that everybody has the opportunity to say yes to Jesus and make heaven their home.

 If you feel distressed, please reach out to LifeLine by calling 13 11 14.